idiotblin/battlejoker/README.md

 # BattleJoker

 This is a multiplayer parody on the classic game **2048**.
 The game supports a single lobby with up to 4 concurrent players, who compete to achieve the highest score.
-After each game, results are stored, and players can the results of their game, as well as view the top 10 historical scores.
+After each game, results are stored, and players can see the results of their game, as well as the top 10 historical scores.

 ## Gameplay Instructions: